 This is surgery to remove the prostate gland.
-The surgery is performed using open method through an incision in the lower abdomen (radical retropubic prostatectomy) or keyhole method (robot-assisted laparoscopic prostatectomy).
+The surgery is performed using open method through an incision in the lower abdomen (radical retropubic prostatectomy) or minimally invasive method (robot-assisted laparoscopic prostatectomy).
 The main advantage of robotic over open surgery is that the blood loss is usually less.
 During the first part of the surgery, the entire prostate is removed together with the seminal vesicles.
 Following that, the bladder neck is sutured back to the urethra.
 A urinary catheter is inserted to drain the bladder for one or two weeks.
 Usually the patient stays in hospital for 4 – 5 days.

 The Da Vinci robot used for robot-assisted laparoscopic prostatectomy (image from www.intuitive.com)